 Mazda's first rotary engine car was the 1967 Cosmo Sport.
 About 1,500 of these vehicles were built between 1967 and 1972.
 Shortly after, Mazda began installing rotary engines in other models, including the RX3.
 The first of these would became available to U.S. markets in 1971.

 The 1979 RX-7 was a direct replacement for the Mazda RX3.
 Both models were sold in Japan as the Savanna.
 Under the hood was an 1146cc twin-rotor rotary engine (designated 12A), producing 100-horsepower and 105 lb-ft of torque.

-With a four-speed manual transmission standard, a five-speed manual or three-speed automatic were available at extra cost.
-The optional GS package included a rear anti-roll bar and the five-speed gearbox.
+Base transmission was a four-speed manual, with a five-speed manual or three-speed automatic available at extra cost.
+An optional GS package included a rear anti-roll bar and the five-speed gearbox.

 Based on the RX3 chassis, the RX7 had MacPherson front struts and coil springs with a straight rear axle.
-This setup kept it inexpensive to produce but still gave spirited handling.
-A disc/drum combination was fitted front/rear.
+This setup kept it inexpensive to produce, but still gave spirited handling.
+A disc/drum brake combination was fitted front/rear.

 The first-series "SA" RX7 (the first two letters of its VIN tag) was an instant success, unlike the rotary-powered coupes that came before it.
 The smooth-spinning rotary engine was light and compact, approximately one-third of the size of a piston engine of equivalent power.
 It's smaller size allowed a lower center of gravity, as well as a desirable 50/50 weight distribution.